-No Deliverable Action Priority No Deliverable Action Priority 1.9 First nations input into planning and design Provide opportunity for First Nations community to input into planning and design of new elements High 1.18 Climate change adaptation Investigate further and identify actions to implement the recommendations of the Climate Change Risk Asessment Report prepared by Marsh Advisory in September 2024 within the Living Desert site High Improve Investigate options to manage access to pay for use areas eg key pass access systems integrated with vehicle and 2.0 Cultural heritage e conservation and management 1.10 visitor entry management system High 2.1 Heritage and Archaeological conservation Protect and conserve items of heritage significance High 1.11 Potential for MTB use in south west of Living Desert Consult with First nations stakeholders and other relevant Council stakeholders to verify suitability of further investigations.
-Subject to the above - liaise with Broken Hill MTB community and assess the demand for extending the Low 2.2 Heritage and Archaeological conservation Collaborate with Fist Nations community to develop First Nations interpretation for appropriate locations see section 3.2-3.4 and 4.0 existing MTB network into south west of the Living Desert 3.0 Capital works .12 Potential for MTB use in south west of Living Desert Subject to outcomes of 1.11 undertake review of potential MTB trail links to complement the other aspects of the Living Desert offering to locals and visitors Low Improved Implement preferred booster tower solution that will maximise the areas benefiting from improved signal - either: 1.13 Improved telecoms signal Investigate potential for siting of required telecommunications infrastructure where impact on views can be managed - potentially to south west of Living Desert High 3.1 Tele - communications signal communications a base solution two booster towers provision of additional booster towers to complete coverage as potential stage 2 High 1.15 Wayfinding and Interpretation Develop coordinated wayfinding and interpretive plan for the site High 3.2 Wayfinding and Arrival experience to Living Desert Provide wayfinding (for example signage and art elements) at decision points that direct visitors to the site including primary and secondary decision points within broken Hill High .16 Road safety Investigate feasibility to widen and resurface roadway to the Sculpture Hill High 3.3 Wayfinding and Arrival experience to Living Desert Provide artwork marker feature along the frontage where the Nine Mile Road adjoins the Living Desert that builds expectation and anticipation on the approach to the reserve entry Low 1.17 Recreational trail network Investigate further the potential to expand the availability of recreational trails that provide different ways of experiencing the desert landscape and meet varied users needs (eg distance, difficulty) High 3.4 Wayfinding and Arrival experience to Living Desert Provide a feature that uniquely marks the entry to the Living Desert.
-Integrate upgrading of entry gates with gate finishes that complement character of site Medium on environmental partnersh in collaborative team 3.5 Wayfinding and Arrival experience to Living Desert Provide an upgraded access management / entry pay node High
+No Deliverable Action Priority No Deliverable Action Priority 1.9 First nations input into planning and design Provide opportunity for First Nations community to input into planning and design of new elements High 1.18 Climate change adaptation Investigate further and identify actions to implement the recommendations of the Climate Change Risk Assessment Report prepared by Marsh Advisory in September 2024 within the Living Desert site High Improve Investigate options to manage access to pay for use areas eg key pass access systems integrated with vehicle and High 2.0 Cultural heritage conservation and management 1.10 visitor entry management system pedestrian gates as applicable.
+Review to include approach to entry (by vehicle or by person) noting that most National Parks operate on basis of vehicle.
+Integrate review of potential for site office associated with entry 2.1 Heritage and Archaeological conservation Protect and conserve items of heritage significance High 1.11 Potential for MTB use in south west of Living Desert Consult with First nations stakeholders and other relevant Council stakeholders to verify suitability of further investigations.
+Subject to the above - liaise with Broken Hill MTB community and assess the demand for extending the Low 2.2 Heritage and Archaeological conservation Collaborate with Fist Nations community to develop First Nations interpretation for appropriate locations see section 3.2-3.4 and 4.0 existing MTB network into south west of the Living Desert 3.0 Capital works Capital works 1.12 Potential for MTB use in south west of Living Desert Subject to outcomes of 1.11 undertake review of potential MTB trail links to complement the other aspects of the Living Desert offering to locals and visitors Low Improved Tele - communications signal Implement preferred booster tower solution that will maximise the areas benefiting from improved signal - either: High 1.13 Improved telecoms signal Investigate potential for siting of required telecommunications infrastructure where impact on views can be managed - potentially to south west of Living Desert High 3.1 a base solution two booster towers provision of additional booster towers to complete coverage as potential stage 2 1.15 Wayfinding and Interpretation Develop coordinated wayfinding and interpretive plan for the site High 3.2 Wayfinding and Arrival experience to Living Desert Provide wayfinding (for example signage and art elements) at decision points that direct visitors to the site including primary and secondary decision points within broken Hill High 1.16 Road safety Investigate feasibility to widen and resurface roadway to the Sculpture Hill High 3.3 Wayfinding and Arrival experience to Living Desert Provide artwork marker feature along the frontage where the Nine Mile Road adjoins the Living Desert that builds expectation and anticipation on the approach to the reserve entry Low 1.17 Recreational trail network Investigate further the potential to expand the availability of recreational trails that provide different ways of experiencing the desert landscape and meet varied users needs (eg distance, difficulty) High 3.4 Wayfinding and Arrival experience to Living Desert Provide a feature that uniquely marks the entry to the Living Desert.
+Integrate upgrading of entry gates with gate finishes that complement character of site Medium 3.5 Wayfinding and Arrival experience to Living Desert Provide an upgraded access management / entry pay node High